chromaui/chromatic-docs/turbosnap.md

 <details>
   <summary>Why do merge commits test more changes that I expect?</summary>

-Ordinarily, TurboSnap uses all files that have changed (according to git) since the last build as the starting point for figuring out which components/stories to test.
-The changed file behavior is more complex with merge commits because there are two "last builds".
+  Ordinarily, TurboSnap uses git to find all files that have changed since the <a href="/branching-and-baselines#calculating-the-ancestor-builds">ancestor build</a> to determine which components/stories to snapshot.
+The changed file behavior is more complex with merge commits because there are two "ancestor builds".

-When you have a merge commit, TurboSnap will start from **any file that has changed since either parent build**.
+When you have a merge commit, Chromatic considers **any file that has changed since either ancestor's commit** to decide if a story needs to be re-snapshotted.
 In other words, the union of the git changes.
-It detects any story with the potential to have visual changes so that it can be tested.
-If it's sure a story won't have visual changes, it "copies" the latest snapshot from the last build.

-TurboSnap determines if the new story version has potential visual changes by checking whether the _current commit's_ code for that story is the same as in that previous build.
-If it is the same, the code for the story file and all it's dependencies has not changed on **either side of the branch** and thus will not be snapshotted.
+The reason for this behaviour relates to what Chromatic does when it chooses not to re-snapshot a story.
+In such case, it "copies" the snapshot for the story from the ancestor build, knowing (due to the git check) that the story cannot have changed in the meantime.

+In the case of merge commits, Chromatic does not know ahead of time which side of the merge the snapshot might be copied from because that involves running the <a href="/branching-and-baselines#calculating-a-snapshot-baseline-from-the-ancestor-builds">complete baseline selection</a> process, so it needs to be conservative and allow for changes on either branch.
 </details>